MoonPoet/xaprb-src/content/blog/2007/11/08/how-mysql-replication-got-out-of-sync.md

 ### The problem

-The problem seemed to be that some binary log events were not getting replayed on the slave.
-This table accumulated extra rows on the slaves, as though the DELETE statements weren't getting to the slaves.
-To test this, I compared the logs and determined that it's not a logging issue; the binary log events are getting to the slave and replaying just fine.
-I can see them in the slave's relay log and in the slave's binary log (I have `log_slave_updates` enabled).
+The problem seemed to be that some binary log events were not getting replayed on the replica.
+This table accumulated extra rows on the replicas, as though the DELETE statements weren't getting to the replicas.
+To test this, I compared the logs and determined that it's not a logging issue; the binary log events are getting to the replica and replaying just fine.
+I can see them in the replica's relay log and in the replica's binary log (I have `log_slave_updates` enabled).

 So if that's not the problem, what is?